-On the occasion of celebrating the International Women's Day, I would like to share with you something I should have posted from several times ago but it seems that I forgot.
+On the occasion of celebrating International Women's Day, I would like to share with you something I should have posted several times ago, but it seems that I forgot.

-Here is a complete list of names with the Women MPs in the House of Representatives from Tahrir News website.
+Here is a complete list of names of the Women MPs in the House of Representatives from the Tahrir News website.

 Historically, the first Egyptian woman MP to be elected in Egypt was Rawya Attiya in 1957.

-Many websites say that she was the first Egyptian woman officer but I highly doubted because there was another woman who joined the army before her historically but I do not recall her name unfortunately.
+Many websites say she was the first Egyptian woman officer, but I highly doubt it, as there was another woman who joined the army before her, but I do not recall her name, unfortunately.

-The right of women to vote and to run of the parliament came after a long struggle of Egyptian women led by feminists like Doria Shafik.
+The right of women to vote and to run for parliament came after a long struggle of Egyptian women led by feminists like Doria Shafik.

-Another woman ran and won in that 1957.
-That lady was MP Amina Shukry but her results were announced after Attiya and so Rawya Attiya became the first Egyptian and Arab Parliamentarian.
+Another woman ran and won in 1957.
+That lady was MP Amina Shukry, but her results were announced after Attiya, and so Rawya Attiya became the first Egyptian and Arab Parliamentarian.
 Shukry won in the runoffs in Alexandria.

-Back to 2016, I believe that despite we have an unprecedented historical number of Women MPs in the House of Representatives.
+Back in 2016, I believe that despite having an unprecedented historical number of Women MPs in the House of Representatives.

 President Abdel Fattah El-Sisi appointed 14 women MPs as well.